80

 4. Form a joint venture with another company.

 Regardless of which choice you choose, you must clearly understand who is responsible for delivery and payment.
-In addition, you must ALWAYS remember to protect your intellectual property.
+In addition, you must ALWAYS remember to protect your intellectual property. - Look for opportunities.

 One of the most acceptable ways to uncover possibilities in Canada is to attend trade shows.
 Meet potential clients and develop new business.
-Consult us about any funds to help defray the cost of showing, or see whether you can split the price of a booth with another company.
+Consult us about any funds to help defray the cost of showing, or see whether you can split the price of a booth with another company. - Begin marketing.

 Advertisements can help you obtain exposure, but they can be costly.
 Keep in mind the target demographic and the cost vs. return on investment, just as you would in the Netherlands.
 Another alternative is to construct a website with material translated into your target market’s native language.
-Global social media platforms like Linkedin, Facebook, and Twitter can also assist you in quickly and cost-effectively promoting your message.
+Global social media platforms like Linkedin, Facebook, and Twitter can also assist you in quickly and cost-effectively promoting your message. - Be aware of the administrative procedures

 Must complete specific administrative responsibilities correctly from the start.
 The Dutch Consulate and Embassy in Canada will assist you in understanding the customs registration, forms, and payment procedures.

 Exporting is all about documentation; without it, there would be no contract, no transportation, and payment.
-The requirements differ from one country to the next.
+The requirements differ from one country to the next. - Legal issues to consider

 It’s critical to understand the legal and regulatory environments in all nations you want to export.
 We can assist you with completing your papers and putting you in touch with international lawyers if necessary.